JenniMK/Solita/README.md

 <h2>Further developments</h2>

-To apply more functionalities, I would widen the data that is calculated and fetched from stations and journeys, for example average distance and duration from each station.
-Journeys' data could have possibilities to sort distance and duration to ascending descending order.
+To apply more functionalities, I would add more calculations, for example average distance and duration from each station.
+Journeys' data could have possibilities to sort distance and duration to ascending and descending order.
 Also names could be sorted in alphabetical order.
 These would serve the service provider.

 The map could show all the stations and use current location to show the closest station.
 This could be displayed below the map.
 This would be useful for the service user instead.

 Since the provided data is in finnish and swedish, a flag icons could be added to the top of page and it could have option to choose languege.

 <h2>Last words</h2>Overall, this is a very good assignment and has variety of options how to use the data.
-I will personally develop it further by adding more calculated data and trying to re-do it also with SQL.
+I will personally develop it further by adding more calculated data and trying to re-do it with SQL.